Preserve the Past as an Applied Archaeologist

 Two Paths of Archaeology

-Archaeology jobs usually are found in two major sectors.
+Archaeology jobs are usually found in two major sectors.
 The first is what most people think archaeologists do: professors or museum curators.

 You’ll also find a growing need for archaeologists in tourism.
 Cultural and historic preservation are key parts of heritage tourism, one of the fastest-growing segments of the industry.
 It’s an economic boom, and archaeologists lead those research efforts.